 Voter registration closes 28 days prior to an election.
 (Section 1-4-8, NMSA 1978).

-You can request & turn in your ballot at the County Clerk's Office.
+You can request & turn in your ballot at your voting location or at the County Clerk's Office.

 Find yours here!